2023 Most Popular Instructional Media Design Master's Degree Schools in Georgia

 Most Popular Georgia Schools for a Master's in Instructional Media Design

-Our 2023 rankings named Kennesaw State University the most popular school in Georgia for instructional media design students working on their master’s degree.
+Our analysis found Kennesaw State University to be the most popular school for instructional media design students who want to pursue a master’s degree in Georgia.
 KSU Georgia is a very large public school located in the large suburb of Kennesaw.

 Women make up 75% of the instructional media majors at the school.

-The in-demand master’s degree programs at University of West Georgia helped the school earn the #2 place on this year’s ranking of the most popular instructional media design schools in Georgia.
-Located in the fringe town of Carrollton, University of West Georgia is a public college with a large student population.
+A rank of #2 on this year’s list means University of West Georgia is a great place for instructional media design students working on their master’s degree.
+Located in the fringe town of Carrollton, University of West Georgia is a public college with a fairly large student population.

 Women make up 88% of the instructional media majors at the school.

-Full Instructional Media Design at University of West Georgia Report
+Read full report on Instructional Media Design at University of West Georgia

 Of the 36 students majoring in instructional media at GaSou, 17% are male and 83% are female.

-Full Instructional Media Design at Georgia Southern University Report
+Read full report on Instructional Media Design at Georgia Southern University

 Women make up 81% of the instructional media majors at the school.